swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 processors; that is, runtimes continued to drop until we added more than eight workers.
 Thus, even though efficiency was decreasing, we were still able to save time by adding more workers, up to a point.
-Efficiency is more important in enterprise computing environments, where concerns like providing equitable access shared resources and reducing energy consumption may dictate the use of fewer processors to maintain higher processor utilization.
+Efficiency is especially important in enterprise computing environments, where concerns like providing equitable access shared resources and reducing energy consumption may dictate the use of fewer processors to maintain higher processor utilization.